Mourya-wizard/Unique-ID-based-encryption/README.md

 - If a digit is '9', it adds a specific emoji at the end of the message.

 The encrypted message is then returned.
-- **Here, each of key value pairs for encryption can be modified based on the developers choice and design their own level of encryption technique based on their choice of algorithms.**
+- **Here, each of key value pairs for encryption can be modified based on the developers choice and design their own series of encryption techniques based on their choice of algorithms.**

 ## Decryption 🔓